-Switzerland’s stock exchange – owned and managed by SIX, today announced that it is building a fully integrated trading, settlement and custody infrastructure for digital assets.
+Switzerland’s stock exchange – owned and managed by SIX, today announced that it is building a fully integrated trading, settlement, and custody infrastructure for digital assets.

 Plans for the ‘digital asset ecosystem’ – SIX Digital Exchange (SDX) – will see its first services rolled out in mid-2019.

-SIX is regulated as an operator of Financial Market Infrastructure (FMI) by Swiss Authorities, FINMA and the Swiss National Bank.
+SIX is regulated as an operator of Financial Market Infrastructure (FMI) by Swiss Authorities, FINMA, and the Swiss National Bank.
 The service will be mainly based on Distributed Ledger Technology (DLT).

-The implementation approach will provide a bridge for clients from the traditional to the new world, in a timeframe which allows clients to choose for themselves how and when to avail themselves of the new opportunities the new ecosystem provides.
+The implementation approach will provide a bridge for clients from the traditional to the new world, in a timeframe that allows clients to choose for themselves how and when to avail themselves of the new opportunities the new ecosystem provides.

 “The digital space currently faces a number of key challenges.
 These include the absence of regulation that ensures official safety, security, stability, transparency, and accountability – all of which contribute to a lack of trust.
 The challenge is less in the trading of assets but rather in the custody and asset servicing, including asset safety.
 Do you adopt a model with many sub-custodians, including inefficient interfaces and with inherent risks, or do you go with a recognized and regulated infrastructure provider who provides all steps of the chain in an integrated and secure model?
 We believe that the latter has significant value.
 As the stock exchange infrastructure for Switzerland, we know what it takes to build and run mission-critical and scalable, systemically important services.”